-The no sugar diet has gained popularity as people look for effective ways to stay healthy or lose weight.
+The no-sugar diet has gained popularity as people continue to look for effective ways to live a healthful life or lose weight.

-Not everyone is convinced that the low sugar diet works, however.
-For all the health benefits of a no sugar diet, there are also a few things to consider.
+For all the health benefits of a no-sugar diet, however, there are also a few things to consider.

-Most adults eat much more sugar than recommended.
-The National Institute of Health (NIH) estimate that American adults get 15 percent of calories in their diet from added sugars alone.
-This sugar intake does not even include natural sugars found in products such as fruit and milk.
+Many adults eat much more sugar than the authorities recommend.
+The National Institutes of Health (NIH), for example, estimate that adults in the United States get around 15% of their calories from added sugars alone.
+This sugar intake does not even include natural sugars, such as those in products such as fruit and milk.

-Excessive sugar consumption is linked to numerous health conditions, including:
+Excessive sugar consumption has links to several harmful health conditions, including:

 - obesity and metabolic syndrome